 Human trafficking is one of the most devastating inhumanities in the world today.
 Globally, it is estimated that there are over 40 million slaves—the largest amount in history.

-We can't do it alone—three ways for you to get involved:
+Three ways for you to get involved:

 Our anti-trafficking strategy

 Through transit monitoring and interception, we attack trafficking at the most strategic moment: while it is in the process of occurring and BEFORE exploitation and enslavement.
 Currently, Love Justice has 56 active transit monitoring stations located where trafficking occurs—near important border crossings and transit hubs throughout South Asia and Africa.

 When highly trained Love Justice staff notice a sign of trafficking, they stop the suspected trafficker and victim for an interview to determine if trafficking is occurring.
 If they recognize any suspicious behavior, they continue their questioning, separating the suspected victim and trafficker.

 We have developed a questioning protocol that includes a list of visual red flags our team members look for to identify a potential victim as well as a line of questioning designed to determine if trafficking is taking place.
 Each of our Love Justice transit monitors is trained to identify, question, and assist potential victims.